Short- and Long-Term Effects of Marijuana

 The Physical and Mental Repercussions of the Nation’s Most Popular Drug

-The popularity of marijuana use has long been apparent, particularly as social attitudes about the drug have shifted.
+The popularity of regular marijuana use has long been apparent, particularly as social attitudes about the drug have shifted.
 Some use marijuana to treat the symptoms of conditions like arthritis, MS, PTSD, and epilepsy.
 Others use it recreationally, viewing its consumption as no different from drinking alcohol.
-Yet, even with states beginning to legalize and regulate the sale and use of marijuana, questions of short- and long-term risks remain.
+Yet, even with states beginning to legalize and regulate the sale and use of marijuana, questions of short- and long-term effects of marijuana risks remain.

 The Potential Short-Term Effects of Marijuana

-The short-term effects of smoking or vaping marijuana can be felt almost immediately, while the effects of consuming it in food can take about 30 minutes to an hour.
+The short-term effects of smoking or vaping marijuana can be felt almost immediately, whereas the effects of consuming it in food can take about 30 minutes to an hour.
 The effects of marijuana typically last somewhere between 1-3 hours.

 Short-Term Physical Effects